sl-NZ/bookshop/README.md

 7. Navigate to [http://localhost:3000](http://localhost:3000) to view the index page.

 ## How does the Solution Work

-Solutions presented where the user can select a single book to purchase from the landing page of the Stripe Press Bookshop.
+The solution allows users to select a single book to purchase from the landing page of the Stripe Press Bookshop.

 The user can select a book by clicking on the purchase button.
 The purchase button will trigger the stripe checkout flow which loads the stripe checkout element on the checkout page.
 During the loading of the stripe checkout page a call is made to the apps backend to create a pamyent intent with stripe using `stripe.paymentIntents.create`.
 The payment intent is created with the amount of the book and the currency of the book including a metadata field with the book title.
 The payment intent is then returned to the frontend and the stripe element is loaded with the payment intent client secret.